tilo/smarter_json/README.md

 The C extension is built on install and used automatically.
 On platforms where it can't build, the pure-Ruby parser runs instead and produces identical results.

+## API stability and thread safety

+The public API is now considered stable: `SmarterJSON.process`, `SmarterJSON.process_file`, `SmarterJSON.generate`, and the documented options in this README/docs are the supported surface.

+Concurrent calls are safe.
+The parser/generator keep per-call state local, and the C extension only caches Ruby IDs / constants at load time; it does not share mutable parse state across calls.

 ## Documentation

   * [Introduction](docs/_introduction.md)